hak5/usbrubberducky-payloads/payloads/library/exfiltration/edit2exfil/README.md

 REM DESCRIPTION: (See below)

-REM REQUIREMENTS: Place Discord webhook in the #WEBHOOK_URL constant on line 10 | Place the USER of the target system in the #USER constant on line 11 | Timing of when and how frequent the script will be ran can be changed in line 53.
+REM REQUIREMENTS: Place Discord webhook in the #WEBHOOK_URL constant on line 10 | Place the USER of the target system in the #USER constant on line 11 | Timing of when and how frequent the script will be ran via `cronjob` can be changed in line 53.

 ==========================================================================================